What's Coming to Netflix in October 2022

 - Conversations with a Killer: The Jeffrey Dahmer Tapes (Limited Series) Netflix Original Documentary – New audio tapes of the infamous killer presented in this docuseries by Joe Berlinger.

-- Derry Girls (Season 3) Netflix Original Series – The final season of the teen sitcoms series set in the 1990s.
+- Derry Girls (Season 3) Netflix Original Series – The final season of the teen sitcom series set in the 1990s.

 - Doll House (2022) Netflix Original Film – Filipino drama.